Should I get a food sensitivity test?

-An example of a food sensitivity is when you eat a food and get a reaction.
-For example, a person eats cherries and gets diarrhea.
+An example of a food sensitivity is when you eat a food and get a reaction, which could be immediate or the reaction could be delayed.
+For example, a person eats cherries and within an hour gets diarrhea.
 Or a person eats a particular grain and has joint pain the next day.
 The reaction can occur fairly quickly (diarrhea), and can also be delayed for 24-48 hours (joint pain).
 When the latter occurs, it can make it especially difficult to identify the trigger food!

-I get asked if I offer food sensitivity tests during Get Acquainted calls where we do a quick chat to see if we’re a good match for working together…so I thought it would make a great blog!
+I get asked if I offer food sensitivity tests…so I thought it would make a great blog!

 Differentiating the Two Types of Tests